-- 3.3.1 The Designated Safeguarding Lead for Stanton Bridge Primary School is Mr Thuhel.
-The Designated Safeguarding Lead will; - Take overall lead responsibility for sa fequarding and child protection in Stanton Bridge Primary School; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safequarding concerns; - Liaise with the Local Authority and work with other agencies in line with 'Working Together to Safeguard Children (2018); - Identify if children may benefit from early help; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
-In the event that they are not available, a deputy will be made available; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff have read and understood Part I and Annex A of Keeping Children Safe in Education (September 2019); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves Stanton Bridge Primary School; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Promote a 'culture of safeguarding', in which every member of Stanton Bridge Primary School community acts in the best interests of the child; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in Stanton Bridge Primary School; and - Liaise with the headteacher regarding safeguarding cases and issues. - 3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex B of Keeping Children Safe in Education (September 2019).
+- 3.3.1 The Designated Safeguarding Lead for Stanton Bridge Primary School is Mr Thuhel Abul.
+The Designated Safeguarding Lead will; - Take overall lead responsibility for safeguarding and child protection in Stanton Bridge Primary School; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Liaise with the Local Authority and work with other agencies in line with 'Working Together to Safeguard Children (2018); - Identify if children may benefit from Early Help; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
+In the event that they are not available, a deputy will be made available; - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff have read and understood Part I and Annex A of Keeping Children Safe in Education (September 2020); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves Stanton Bridge Primary School; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of Stanton Bridge Primary School community acts in the best interests of the child; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in Stanton Bridge Primary School; and